d0kshy/cli-process-lister/README.md

 The OS is changing actively: processes are created and dying in milliseconds!
 Because we need to read the list correctly, we cannot read it "live" from memory.
 So, we use a function called `CreateToolhelp32Snapshot` from the *tlhelp32.h* library.
 It creates an instant 'frozen' snapshot of the system's state.
 We save access to this snapshot in the variable `hProcessSnap` (Handle).

 **2. Data Structure:**
 We need a special structure — `PROCESSENTRY32` — to get information about a specific process.
-That's like a blank form, which is filled by Windows with data (file name, PID).
+That's like a blank form, which is filled by Windows with data (file name, PID, Parent PID).
 Note that before using it, we need to set the size of this structure (`pe32.dwSize`), so the Windows API understands which structure version is being used.
 If not, the Windows API will decline the request.

 **3. Loop:**
 We can't get the whole list at once, so we use a do-while iterator approach: